zahirrayhanjhon/truenasscale/README.md

 ## 1.................

-### 🌟Easy Guideline for Setting Up Home Assistant on TrueNAS
+### 🌟Easiest way for Setting Up Home Assistant on TrueNAS scale

 **Overview**
 This command sequence will create a ZFS volume for your Home Assistant virtual machine, download the latest Home Assistant operating system image, and prepare it for use on TrueNAS.
 By following this guide, you can set up a powerful smart home automation system in a few simple steps.